Top 10 ACM Awards Moments

 Reba McEntire Hosts the ACM Awards

-Reba McEntire‘s fiery red hair became a staple at the ACM Awards, as she hosted the ceremony many, many times throughout the years.
-She had her first stint as a host in 1986, with Mac Davis and John Schneider, then she returned in 1988, with Hank Williams Jr. In 1993, McEntire hosted with Randy Owen and George Strait, and she and Alan Jackson co-hosted in 1994 — and then the singer hosted the awards solo from 1999-2010.
-During her last two years as host, in 2011 and 2012, McEntire co-hosted with Blake Shelton, then decided to pass the torch fully over to her fellow country star.
+Reba McEntire's fiery red hair became a staple at the ACM Awards, as she hosted the ceremony many, many times throughout the years.
+She had her first stint as a host in 1986, with Mac Davis and John Schneider, then she returned in 1988, with Hank Williams Jr. In 1993, McEntire hosted with Randy Owen and George Strait, and she and Alan Jackson co-hosted in 1994 -- and then the singer hosted the awards solo from 1999-2010.

-Loretta Lynn Becomes the First Female Entertainer of the Year
+Loretta Lynn Becomes the First Female Entertainer of the Year1976 ACM Awards

 "I'd like to say that I sure am proud.
 And I want to thank all of you," she said with a broad grin during her acceptance speech.